 Study of the major literary works, tracing the movement from Classicism to the Enlightenment.
 Authors studied include Montesquieu, Voltaire, Diderot, and Rousseau.
 Conducted in French.
+Prerequisite: FRE 331 or permission of instructor.

 FRE 435 French Literature of the Nineteenth Century